Kitchen Stewardship | Caring for All Our Gifts

 A: Any flour from white to whole wheat will work just fine.

-Your kids CAN make their own healthy breakfast!family in the kitchen making breakfast
+Your kids CAN make their own healthy breakfast!

 Join the Kids Cook Real Food Weekend Challenge: Kids Master Breakfast and imagine your kids making breakfast independently!
-This is a live challenge with prizes and support but pro-filmed video lessons at your own pace.
-Truly the best of both worlds for busy families, and it starts THIS Saturday!
+This challenge contains pro-filmed video lessons you can do at your own pace and finish in one weekend.
+Perfect for busy families!!

 Q: What’s the gluten-free option?